WebDevBernard/Twitter-Purple/README.md

 ## About

-A simple Twitter clone and a remake of this app made at Lighthouse Labs: [https://github.com/WebDevBernard/tweeter](https://github.com/WebDevBernard/tweeter).
-I made this project to practice React with Redux, Context, and useReducer.
-It has the following features:
+Not exactly Twitter but a remake of this app made at Lighthouse Labs: [https://github.com/WebDevBernard/tweeter](https://github.com/WebDevBernard/tweeter).
+I remade it with these extra features:

 - Written with modern React tools, using reuseable components: Modal, Button, Card, Input, Header, Footer.
-- User content saved to localStorage.
+- User content persisted with localStorage.
 Tweets can also be liked/disliked or deleted.
-- Sign in with Firebase using Formik and Yup for validation
+- Sign in with Firebase with form validation and user feedback

-add api for redux and reducer
-add protected profile route

 ## Preview